GothicKit/ZenKit/readme.md

 cmake --build build
 ```

-You will find the tool binaries in `build/bin` and the library in `build/lib`.
+You will find the library in `build/lib`.

 ## using
 Using _phoenix_ in your project is pretty straightforward.
 Just add `include` to your include directories and link